PASTAyumz/ai-chatbot-well_being/README.md

     python web_app.py
     ```

-The application will typically run on `http://0.0.0.0:5000`.
-Open this address in your web browser.

 ## Usage

 -   **Chat:** Type your messages in the input box and press Enter or click the send button.